viamrobotics/docs/docs/components/camera/transform.md

 {{% tab name="Undistort" %}}

-The Undistort transform undistorts the input image according to the intrinsics and distortion parameters specified within the camera parameters.
+The Undistort transform undistorts the input image according to the intrinsic and distortion parameters specified within the camera parameters.
 Currently only supports a Brown-Conrady model of distortion (20 September 2022).
 For further information, please refer to the [OpenCV docs](https://docs.opencv.org/3.4/da/d54/group__imgproc__transform.html#ga7dfb72c9cf9780a347fbe3d1c47e5d5a).